12 keys Ritalin addiction treatment center

 Generically known as methylphenidate, Ritalin is a stimulant of the central nervous system.
 Stimulants do just as the name implies – stimulate the user, resulting in increased energy, alertness, attention and focus.
 Ritalin is a commonly prescribed drug that is used in the treatment of Attention Deficit Hyperactivity Disorder (ADHD) in children and adults, narcolepsy, a chronic sleeping disorder and tachycardia (abnormally rapid heart rate).
 When used as directed — and under the care of a qualified physician — Ritalin is an effective form of treatment.
 But Ritalin addiction can occur quickly if it is abused.
+If you or someone you know are suffering from Ritalin addiction, reach out to our Ritalin addiction treatment in FL today and learn how we can help you begin your journey to recovery.

 The Drug Enforcement Administration has classified Ritalin as a Schedule II drug, meaning the potential for abuse is high.
 Although it is legally prescribed in full and extended-release tablets or capsules, people who abuse Ritalin often do so by snorting or injecting it, which increases the drug’s potential for addiction.
 When crushed and snorted, Ritalin can produce similar effects to the stimulant drug cocaine.
 Street names for Ritalin include kiddie coke, Vitamin R., Skittles, Smarties, and Diet Coke.

 Ritalin is readily available, which is an integral part of the potential for abuse.
 Studies show the availability of methylphenidate is certainly increasing, with a spike in ADHD diagnosis. according to a study conducted by the National Institutes of Health (NIH) and the Agency for Healthcare Research and Quality (AHRQ), prescribed use and diagnosis of ADHD have continued to rise.
 The percentage of those aged 4-17 diagnosed with ADHD jumped from 7.8 percent in 2003 to 9.5 percent in 2007.
-According to rncentral.com the number of children taking Ritalin is doubling every two years, and two million people take Ritalin today.
+According to rncentral.com, the number of children taking Ritalin is doubling every two years, and two million people take Ritalin today.
 The production of Ritalin has increased by nearly 500 percent in recent years.

 Call to get help now